 This split continues till the deal reaches 15% IRR.
 Once this threshold is hit, any remaining net profit is distributed 60% to LPs and 40% to GPs as promoted interest.

 What does it mean?

 It means that the investor receives 60% of 93.4% or 56% of profits above a 15% IRR and the GP gets 44% of excess profits, including his 6% contribution.

-Among other things, the sponsor does the following crucial activities that are necessary to ensure that investors receive profits:
+To earn a promote or carried interest, the sponsor does the following crucial activities, necessary to ensure that investors receive profits:

 The deal sponsor does all of the heavy lifting and has his sweat equity in the deal.
 At the same time, investors have purely passive income and rely on the GP to execute all the items we listed above.
 Therefore, the sponsor promote motivates general partners to exceed initial goals and go beyond the original business plan.
 If the GP exceeds expectations, he earns a bonus in the form of promote.

 The promote structure can vary from deal to deal, depending on the property type and GP.
 Usually, the more work the sponsor has to do to achieve targeted IRR, the bigger piece of the pie he receives.

 A waterfall structure aims at rewarding deal sponsors for exceeding investor expectations in a specific deal or for exceeding investors’ potential achievements with another investment vehicle with similar risk.

 Therefore, return hurdles and their calculations can vary from deal to deal and if you are a general partner doing your first deal it can feel quite overwhelming when it comes to picking the right waterfall structure.
 So here are some ways to choose the best waterfall structure for your deal.
 The rule of thumb is to create a win-win scenario and keep return hurdles high enough so that when they are hit, passive investors are satisfied.